prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1alpha1.DockerSDConfig">DockerSDConfig</a>, <a href="#monitoring.coreos.com/v1alpha1.DockerSwarmSDConfig">DockerSwarmSDConfig</a>, <a href="#monitoring.coreos.com/v1alpha1.EC2SDConfig">EC2SDConfig</a>)
 </p>
 <div>
-<p>Filter is the configuration to limit the discovery process to a subset of available resources.</p>
+<p>Filter name and value pairs to limit the discovery process to a subset of available resources.</p>
 </div>
 <table>
 <thead>